Sebastianhju/Runeterra-5e/Runes.md

 ### Arcane Comet <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Sorcery/ArcaneComet.png" Align=left width=20% height=20%>

 Once a turn when you deal damage to a target you can summon a comet that crashes onto the target.
 The target and all enemies in a 10 feet radius takes 2d6 magical bludgeoning damage.
 Once used, it cannot be used again until 36 seconds has passed.
-All creatures within the area must succeed a strength saving throw, the dc equals 10 + twice your proficiency bonus or be knocked prone until the end of your next turn.
+All creatures within the area must succeed a strength saving throw, the dc equals 10 + twice your proficiency bonus or be knocked prone.

 The damage increases by 2d6 at levels 5, 9, 13 and 17